kyle-gao/NeRF-Survey/README.md

 # NeRF-Survey: Collection of Neural Radiance Field (NeRF) papers

-The papers are organized in terms of category, then in terms of arxiv first draft date.
-The official publication dates can be found in the bibtex file.
+The papers are organized in terms of category, then in terms of the date of ArXiv/preprint first draft.
+The official publication dates can be found in the bibtex files.

 If you find this survey/list useful in writing your manuscript(s), please consider citing our paper: